 Human epidermal growth factor receptor 2 (HER2) is established as an important proto-oncogene that has been targeted successfully in both breast and gastroesophageal cancers with HER2 overexpression and gene amplification.

 HER2 oncogenic activation can also result from somatic gene mutations, which may be independent of HER2 gene amplification.
-HER2-activating mutations have been identified in a wide variety of solid tumors, including 2–4% of non-small cell lung cancer (NSCLC) tumors.
+HER2-activating mutations have been identified in a wide variety of solid tumors, including 2% to 4% of non-small cell lung cancer (NSCLC) tumors.

 BI 1810631 is a member of a group of novel, EGFR wild type-sparing, HER2-selective TKIs under investigation as an oral treatment for NSCLC tumors harboring HER2 tyrosine kinase domain (TKD) mutations, including exon 20 insertion mutations.